kkatsy/twitter-sentiment-analysis/README.md

     |  19 | 'effective', 27  | 'coronavirus', 60  |
     | 20  |  'available', 27 | 'make', 59  |

-    Comparing this data, it is quite clear that the Tweepy get_sentiment classification labeled considerably more tweets as 'positive' than did I manually.
-I hypothesize that the two main reasons for this is: 1) lack of context and 2)sarcasm.
-Many of the tweets that I labeled as 'negative' were sarcastically making fun of an original tweet or an opposing viewpoint, and it is not surprising that a non-human classifier would fail to recognize a negative sentiment if a tweet contained enough positive words.

 5. **Most Common Collocations**